-Apartment residents can get a taste of the city's cultural scene at the Denver Performing Arts Complex- the second largest center for the arts in the country- and the city's art museum, as well as a number of popular venues and music halls.
-Denver also has a thriving professional sports scene, featuring a team in each of the major four U.S. sports.
-Baseball's Rockies, football's Broncos, hockey's Avalanche and basketball's Nuggets all play their games in Denver.
+Apartment residents can get a taste of the city's cultural scene at the Denver Art Museum and the Denver Performing Arts Complex--the second largest center for the arts in the country--as well as a variety of popular entertainment venues and music halls.

 Need some suggestions for free things to do in Denver?
 Check out these five area favorites:

 Denver is also home to a thriving professional sports scene, featuring a team in each of the four major U.S. spectator sports.
 MLB's Rockies, NFL's Broncos, NHL's Avalanche and NBA's Nuggets all play their home games in the Mile High City.